 |Final Energy consumption [PJ]||2000||2005||2010||2015||2020||2021*|

 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

-The decision to develop a peaceful civilian nuclear energy programme was based on an in-depth evaluation of the UAE’s future energy needs.
-An initial study determined that national annual peak demand for electricity was likely to rise to more than 40,000 megawatts by 2020, reflecting a cumulative annual growth rate of about 9%, starting from 2007.
-This was later revised to around 4% per annum.
+The decision to develop a peaceful civilian nuclear energy programme was based on an in-depth evaluation of the UAE’s future energy needs in 2007.
+The study determined that national annual peak demand for electricity was likely to rise to more than 40,000 megawatts by 2020.
 Even with these adjustments to account for the worldwide economic slowdown, the projected demand was beyond current capacity.

 Natural gas that could be made available to the nation's electricity sector would be insufficient to meet future demand.